Skip to content

 run(modelpool)

-This method implements the visualization technique from the paper "Efficient and Effective Weight-Ensembling Mixture of Experts for Multi-Task Model Merging".
-It:
+The visualization technique follows the approach described in: "Efficient and Effective Weight-Ensembling Mixture of Experts for Multi-Task Model Merging"

 Parameters: